Terms & Conditions

 (iii) sections 134(1) and 135 (retention of collateral).

 (h) Each party waives its right to receive each notice which, under section 157(3) of the PPSA, it is permitted to waive.

 (i) Each party waives its rights to receive anything from any other party under section 275 of the PPSA and agrees not to make any request of any other party under that section.

-(a) The Seller reserves the right to suspend or discontinue the supply of goods to the Buyer on reasonable grounds without being obliged to give any reason for its action.
+The Seller reserves the right to immediately suspend, cancel or discontinue the supply of goods to the Buyer without further notice to the Buyer where:

 The Seller reserves the right to make part deliveries of any purchase order, and each part delivery shall constitute a separate sale of goods upon these terms and conditions.
 A part delivery of a purchase order shall not invalidate the balance of a purchase order.

-The Seller’s Quotation or Sale Invoice is made on a supply only basis.
-Any training in the use of the goods or other fitting services (if any) are at the expense of the Buyer unless otherwise specified in writing by the relevant Seller.
+The Seller’s Quotation or Sale Invoice is made on a supply only basis unless otherwise agreed in an accepted purchase order.
+Any training in the use of the goods or other fitting services (if any) are at the expense of the Buyer unless otherwise specified in writing by the Seller.

 (a) All technical information (including photographs, drawings, illustrations, weights, dimensions and any other particulars accompanying, associated with or given in a Quotation, descriptive literature or a catalogue) is approximate only and, to the extent permitted by law, the Seller gives no warranty and makes no representation with respect to the correctness, compliance, adequacy or otherwise of that information.
 To the extent permitted by law, the Buyer agrees that it uses that information at its own risk.

 (b) To the extent permitted by statute, any performance data provided by the Seller, a supplier or manufacturer is an estimate only and should be construed accordingly.